ze-castro/yt-m4a-script/README.md

    ./yt-m4a.zsh
    ```
 4. When prompted, enter the **YouTube video or playlist URL** when prompted.
-5. The M4A files will be saved in `~/Downloads/music/`.
+5. The M4A files will be saved in `~/Downloads/music/` when downloading unformatted audio.
+   If you download a playlist or album, it will be saved in `~/Downloads/album_name/`.

 **NOTE**: I recommend downloading from `music.youtube.com` as it often has the correct metadata and album art.